-Do you need a TV license as a student?
+Do you really need a TV license at university?

-- watch or stream programmes live on an online TV service (such as ITV Hub, All 4, YouTube, Amazon Prime Video, Now TV, Sky Go, etc.)
+> Watch or stream programmes live on an online TV service (ITV Hub, All 4, YouTube, Amazon Prime Video, Now TV, Sky Go, etc.)

 This applies to any device you use, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or DVD/VHS recorder.